If someone told you all you had to do was 4 hours of something a week and after 6 months you’d go up a whole grade if not more, would you do it?

 There is no point training religiously on your fingerboard if your form on a hang is wrong; all you are doing is putting undue strain on your fingers and definitely not getting the most from them.
 So good form is a must.
 Make sure you are putting equal weight on both arms and don’t overdo it.
 If you can’t do a hang properly, make it easier (use a box or chair or bigger rung).
 Any hint of pain or discomfort, come straight off - there are no second chances when it comes to your fingers...well there are but they’re about 6 months away!

-Katie will be running a workshop on fingerboarding as one of our specialist options at this year's Women's Climbing Symposium.
+Katie will be running a workshop on fingerboarding as one of our specialist options at this year's Women's Climbing Symposium (WCS16).
 A choice of ten workshops will be available to Full Ticket holders.

-Owner of Eden Rock Climbing Centre in Carlisle and a new mother, Katie has been climbing for the past 15 years in all areas of the sport, concentrating on bouldering for the most part.
+Owner of Eden Rock Climbing Centre in Carlisle and a new mother, Katie Varian has been climbing since 2001 in all areas of the sport, concentrating on bouldering for the most part.
 She boulders all over the UK, and can often be found on a hard sandstone test piece in her home county

 of Northumberland.
 In 2014 she became an ambassador for Beta climbing, Tenaya and Snap.

-She started coaching around 6 years ago and is one of a handful of coaches nationwide to hold the Development Coach Award.
+She started coaching in 2010 and is one of a handful of coaches nationwide to hold the Development Coach Award.
 As one of the head coaches at Eden Rock she is heavily involved with the day-to-day development of their Youth Team, individual coaching and training workshops.

-Katie has been part of the route setting team at Eden Rock for the past 4 years.
+Katie has been part of the route setting team at Eden Rock since 2012.
 This has given her an understanding of the different demands problems can put on women; where they excel and where it is easy to come unstuck.